 Overspend is common in most cloud deployments, and as organizations seek to rein in their cloud expenditures, it’s prudent to explore cost efficient options across providers.
 By leveraging the best, most cost-effective service available for your workload at a given time, you’re ensuring operational efficiency.
 In some cases, such as Azure Hybrid Benefit, significant cost savings can be realized by leveraging partnerships that may already exist between your organization and a provider, but their portfolio alone may not adequately satisfy the business requirement.
 In this case, a multi-cloud strategy can help keep costs to a minimum and ensure new opportunities for savings can be leveraged as they emerge.

 At TDS, we are helping customers make decisions and move between on premises and off premises for better end-user experience, improved response time, higher app availability and scalability, better cost, and compliance.

 Bottom line, the cloud helps business be more secure, available, and responsive to changing requirements and demands.
 And having a multi-cloud strategy helps organizations better manage these requirements no matter how unpredictable.
 2020 certainly is proof that we all need to be ready for the unexpected.

-Whether you’re starting your cloud journey, adopting a multi-cloud strategy, or need to accelerate your progress, join us June 25 at 1PM ET for a 30 minute discussion on how to create an adoption plan that aligns IT with the business strategy and helps you to get there faster–without downtime–using TransitionManager.
+Whether you’re starting your cloud journey, adopting a multi-cloud strategy, or need to accelerate your progress, watch our 30 minute discussion on how to create an adoption plan that aligns IT with the business strategy and helps you to get there faster–without downtime–using TransitionManager: